dauble/dauble.github.io/_posts/2010-12-12-increase-page-views-with-jquery-tabs-and-google-analytics.md

 date: 2010-12-12
 image: "/assets/images/posts/computer.jpg"
 ---
 If you're not in e-commerce, I'm sure most of you have seen a decrease in website traffic, due to the holidays.
-By now, most web developers use <a href="http://www.google.com/analytics">Google Analytics</a> to monitor traffic, keywords and other metrics.
+By now, most web developers use [Google Analytics](http://www.google.com/analytics){:target="_blank"} to monitor traffic, keywords and other metrics.
 With a combination of Analytics and Webmaster Tools, I've been able to increase my web traffic significantly.

-One thing I noticed however, was when I started implementing <a href="http://jqueryui.com/demos/tabs/">jQuery Tabs</a> into a website, I noticed that my overall traffic was decreasing slightly, and I began to wonder which pages were being viewed most.
+One thing I noticed however, was when I started implementing [jQuery Tabs](http://jqueryui.com/demos/tabs/){:target="_blank"} into a website, I noticed that my overall traffic was decreasing slightly, and I began to wonder which pages were being viewed most.
 Turns out, with the help of a coworker and <a href="http://code.google.com/apis/analytics/docs/tracking/asyncTracking.html">asynchronous code from Google</a>, we've been able to track "tab views".

 I present.. the code: